 1 The proposed Model Privacy Notice was included in the Interagency Proposal for Model Privacy Form under the Gramm-Leach-Bliley Act, 72 FR 14940 (March 29, 2007).

-Merck is actively engaged in policy and advocacy efforts to further privacy standards and next-generation policy frameworks that promote responsible collection, use and collaborative sharing of data in support of healthcare, biomedical research and other innovation.
+Our company is actively engaged in policy and advocacy efforts to further privacy standards and next-generation policy frameworks that promote the responsible collection, use and collaborative sharing of data in support of healthcare, biomedical research and other innovations.

-Merck is a member of the International Pharmaceutical Privacy Consortium (IPPC), an association of research-based pharmaceutical companies that supports worldwide responsibility for the protection of personal health information and other types of personal data.
-Merck is a corporate member of the International Association of Privacy Professionals, and we encourage development of privacy competencies through privacy training and professional certification of designated privacy leaders and stewards.
-Merck also participates in other privacy and information policy organizations, such as the Centre for Information Policy Leadership (CIPL) and the Future of Privacy Forum, which encourage responsible information governance and the development of leading privacy practices.
-We also participate as a formal stakeholder in the Center for Law, Ethics and Applied Research in Health Information (CLEAR Health Information).
+We are a member of the International Pharmaceutical Privacy Consortium (IPPC), an association of research-based pharmaceutical companies that supports worldwide responsibility for the protection of personal health information and other types of personal data.
+We are a corporate member of the International Association of Privacy Professionals, members of the Merck Privacy Office serve on its Board of Directors and Certification Advisory Board, and we encourage development of privacy program management competencies among our privacy, compliance and IT employees through privacy training and professional certification.
+We also participate in other privacy and information policy organizations, such as the Centre for Information Policy Leadership (CIPL) and the Future of Privacy Forum, which encourage responsible information governance and the development of leading privacy practices.